What can we help you with?

 Example #1

 The team also needs identical tasks to be created on low-level team member boards.
-They'll use the following standard automation recipe:
+They'll use the following standard automation template:

-With this recipe, when the selected person is assigned to an item, a new item will be created in the board selected under "another board".
-This will allow the team member to have a separate board with a complete list of their tasks!
+With this template, when the selected person is assigned to an item, a new item will be created in the board selected under "another board".

 Note: When you click on the "connect them" field, you will have the option to add a Connect Boards Column on the selected board in the "another board" field.